gilbertca/artillery/README.md

 - requests==2.32.4
 - urllib3==2.4.0

 These entries are located in **requirements.txt**, and they can be installed with `pip install -r requirements.txt`.
-Your implementation of Python *probably* has all other dependencies in the standard library.
+Your implementation of Python *probably* has the other dependencies in the standard library.
 If you are using a non-standard implementation and you are running into issues, ensure you have the `curses`, `time`, `json`, and `math` standard modules.

 # TODOs
 TODO: RUNNING THE SERVER FROM THE CMDLINE ON A SPECIFIED PORT / IP (CURRENTLY HARDCODED TO 127.0.0.1:10707)